RagedUnicorn/tf-aws-rg-base/README.md

 > A description of how the AWS S3 setup looks like for RagedUnicorn

-Buckets that are create from this repository are exclusively used for storing terraform state.
+Buckets that are created from this repository are exclusively used for storing terraform state.
 If an application requires an S3 bucket for any other use it should be able to create the bucket by itself and the configuration should be in the repository of the application.

 ### Naming Conventions